MichaelCurrin/dev-cheatsheets/docs/development.md

 Therefore rather than using split pieces, we use the full path (a, then a/b then a/b/c) to find the index files.

 Each piece of the breadcrumb pieces needs a bigger slice to build a URL and then find the path.
 So we use `slice: 0, forloop.index` to get the URL for the first breadcrumb (slice 0 and 1), then the second (slice 0 and 2).

-Offset slices from the right same as `| pop`. but we still need to skip first, so "Home" doesn't appear in the breadcrumbs.